 - salt and pepper to taste

 Heat a skillet or griddle over medium-high heat.
 When hot, add oil and then the potato slices in a single layer.
-Cook until browned (may cook unevenly, keep checking individual potato slices) then turn and brown the second size, turning only once.
+Cook until browned (may cook unevenly, keep checking individual potato slices) then turn and brown the second side, turning only once.
 Turn only once.
 Salt and pepper as soon as removed from the skillet and serve immediately.

 If you have a favorite spice rub or blend, feel free to sprinkle that on the potatoes before or after cooking.